parallelinc/ahead/docs/scope.md

 Users must be able to override suggested categorization.
 Overrides must be stored as training signals for future categorization in that team.

+Categorization must be modeled as auditable history, not as a single overwritten value.
+The system should distinguish between suggestions, assignments, approvals, overrides, reversals, and current effective categorization.

+Categorization history records must support:

+- Team ownership.
+- Bank transaction.
+- Receipt or invoice line item if categorizing at line-item level.
+- Suggested or assigned chart of accounts entry.
+- Previous effective chart of accounts entry if any.
+- New effective chart of accounts entry if approved or overridden.
+- Source, such as AI, rule, integration, import, or human.
+- Actor attribution for human changes.
+- AI run attribution for AI suggestions.
+- Similar historical records used as evidence.
+- Explanation.
+- Confidence.
+- Effective current flag.
+- Superseded or reversed timestamp.

+The frontend must be able to show categorization lineage.
+If a transaction was categorized as subscriptions and then changed to travel, both states must be visible with attribution, timestamps, and reasoning.

 ## Manual Review Queue

 The product must include a manual review queue for anything that cannot be safely automated.